Spectral radii of sparse random matrices: Introduction

 We conclude this introduction with a summary of the main contributions of our paper. \begin{enumerate} \item We obtain bounds on the spectral radius of a large class of sparse random matrices.
-For $G(n,d/n)$, our leading order bound is sharp in the regime $d \gg \log n$ and sharp up to a universal constant in the regime $d \ll \log n$. \item We establish optimal bounds at leading order for the spectral radius of sparse non-Hermitian matrices in the regime where the ratio of the $\ell^2 \to \ell^\infty$ and $\ell^1 \to \ell^\infty$ norms grows. \item We establish optimal bounds at leading order for the spectral radius of the nonbacktracking matrix in the regime where the ratio of the $\ell^2 \to \ell^\infty$ and $\ell^1 \to \ell^\infty$ norms grows.
-Such bounds are of some independent interest notably via recent applications of non-backtracking matrices in community detection; see \cite{spec_red}.
-Moreover, our estimate on the spectral radius of the nonbacktracking matrix is a key ingredient in the upcoming analysis \cite{ADK} of the crossover at $d \asymp \log n$. \item We establish a very simple and general relationship between the spectral radii of a Hermitian matrix and its nonbacktracking version, which we believe can be of some use in other contexts as well. \item Our proof is simple and fully self-contained, and in particular does not need a priori bounds on the spectral radius of a reference matrix. \end{enumerate}
+For $G(n,d/n)$, our leading order bound is sharp in the regime $d / \log n \to \infty$ and sharp up to a universal constant in the regime $d / \log n \to 0$. \item We establish optimal bounds at leading order for the spectral radius of sparse non-Hermitian matrices that are of mean-field type, which means that any $\abs{H_{ij}}$ is a.s.\ much smaller than the $\ell^2$ row norm $\sqrt{\max_i \sum_{j} \E \abs{H_{ij}}^2}$. \item We establish optimal bounds at leading order for the spectral radius of the nonbacktracking matrix in the regime where the ratio of the $\ell^2 \to \ell^\infty$ and $\ell^1 \to \ell^\infty$ norms grows.
+Such bounds are of some independent interest notably in view of recent applications of non-backtracking matrices in community detection; see \cite{spec_red}.
+Moreover, our estimate on the spectral radius of the nonbacktracking matrix is a key ingredient in the subsequent analysis \cite{ADK} of the crossover at $d \asymp \log n$. \item We establish a very simple and general relationship between the spectral radii of a Hermitian matrix and its nonbacktracking version, which we believe can be of some use in other contexts as well. \item Our proof is simple and fully self-contained, and in particular does not need a priori bounds on the spectral radius of a reference matrix. \end{enumerate}

 \paragraph{Acknowledgements} We are grateful to Sasha Sodin for pointing out and sharing with us a simplification in the proof of Proposition \ref{prop:AIB}.
 We would like to thank Ramon van Handel for many helpful discussions on the articles \cite{BandeiraVanHandel, HLY17}.
 C.\ B.\ is supported by grants ANR-14-CE25-0014 and ANR-16-CE40-0024-01.
-A.\ K.\ is supported by the Swiss National Science Foundation and the European Research Council.
+A.\ K.\ gratefully acknowledges funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.\ 715539\_RandMat) and from the Swiss National Science Foundation through the SwissMAP grant.